Why do we fight with our spouse?

 But whatever is the source, it helps us to pinpoint where and how to invest our time, money, and effort for the rest of our life.

-In this life, there are not many places we can invest.
+In life, there are not many places we can invest.

 We can invest in our own education or in the education of our children or grandchildren or in the education of children whose family cannot afford.

-Choice depends on us based on in which stage we are in life.
+Investment choice also depends on in which stage we are in life.

 My friend studied a lot and became educated from his many jobs for how to be a small business owner and became an owner of a car dealership.